Regression tests are important, but why, exactly?

 There are few subtleties to the benefits to this approach worth mentioning.

 First, because the anti-corruption layer pattern breaks the dependency between your system and its tests, the effort required to maintain tests after each code changes from a linearly complex effort O(n), to a constant time effort O(1).
-Or, over time, from an exponentially complex effort O(n^2) to a linear effort, O(n), where n is the number of times you change your tests.
+Or, over time, this reduces your overall maintenance to a linear effort, O(n), where n is the number of times you change your tests.
 The number of tests is no longer a factor in maintenance.

 Without the anti-corruption layer pattern — when your tests are coupled to the implementation details of the system — each change to the system’s implementation details may cause tests to fail.
 Often many tests fail in response to a single change.
 To ensure these tests pass again is an individual, test-by-test effort, that involves changing the tests themselves.
 This effort is repeated with each change.

 With the anti-corruption layer pattern, large numbers of tests might still fail in response to a single change to the implementation details of the system, but because all tests call your system through a common abstraction, only that common abstraction’s single implementation — which lives outside the test suite’s reference boundary — needs to change for all the tests to pass again.
 To put it simply: with the anti-corruption layer pattern, when tests fail because implementation details change, you never have to touch test code in order to make the tests pass again.
 There’s only ever one thing to fix when tests fail for expected reasons (code changes), and that is: the concrete implementation of the anti-corruption layer.

 But wait, isn’t the anti-corruption layer itself test code?